sfeSantos/mockiapi/README.md

 ## **✨ Dynamic Response Variables**
 Use placeholders in JSON responses that get replaced at runtime based on request parameters.
 This allows for **customized responses** based on URL path, query parameters, or request headers.

+##  🧪 **GraphQL Simulation (Queries & Mutations)**
+Seamlessly simulate GraphQL endpoints by providing mock responses for queries and mutations.
+Just POST to your mock endpoint with a `query` or `mutation` in the request body, and MockiAPI will return the corresponding mocked response.

 ## Why Choose Dynamic Mock API?

 When developing applications that rely on external APIs, you need a way to test your integration without relying on actual endpoints.
 Dynamic Mock API solves this challenge by providing a flexible, feature-rich solution that outshines existing alternatives: